-A Modernist by temperament and a Historicist by training, William Sofield believes that design must live as well as it looks.
+William Sofield is considered one of the most thoughtful talents of his generation.
+A Modernist by temperament and a Historicist by training, Sofield believes that design must live as well as it looks.
 His work is characterized by a holistic approach to design that encompasses the requirements of living and a response to locale.
 Materials and architectural details take their cue from the context of the project at hand, with careful consideration for function and a client’s individual personality and needs.
-His work is made to improve with use and age, becoming places of memory and legacy.